NSoiffer/MathCAT/docs/users.md

   * Description: this controls whether certain notations are disambiguated or not in speech.
   * Status: the focus has been on Blindness, but there is some support if a different value is used.
 That support needs to be improved.

-* Language: [en]
+* ✓Language: [en]
   * Options: any known language code and sub-code.
 E.g., "en-uk".
     [This site gives a list of options](https://www.venea.net/web/culture_code).
   * Description: this value determines the language to be used.
     If the regional variant is not found among the speech rules, the speech will fall back to using the main language.
 If speech rules for the main language can not be found, English ("en") is used.
-  * Status: currently only English is supported.
+  * Status: currently only English, Indonesian, and Vietnamese are supported.
     Support for other languages will added with help from volunteers.

 * ✓SpeechStyle: [ClearSpeak]
-  * Options:  Any implemented speech style
+  * Options:  Any implemented speech style (currently only ClearSpeak and SimpleSpeak)
-  * Description: a style of speech speech or coordinated philosophy of how t speak an expression.
-ClearSpeak with developed by ETS for use on high stake tests such as the SAT.
-SimpleSpeak tries to minimize speech by speaking simple things quickly without bracketing words; these are distinguished from more complex expressions such as $\frac{a}{b+1}$ which will always have bracketing words.
+  * Description: a style of speech speech or coordinated philosophy about how to speak an expression.
+    * ClearSpeak with developed by ETS for use on high stake tests such as the SAT.
+    * SimpleSpeak tries to minimize speech by speaking simple expressions such as $\frac{a}{b}$ quickly without bracketing words ("a over b"); these are distinguished from more complex expressions such as $\frac{a}{b+1}$ which will always have bracketing words ("fraction a over b plus 1 end fraction").
+Expressions are never unambiguous in SimpleSpeak.
   * Status: currently only ClearSpeak and SimpleSpeak are implemented, but MathSpeak will likely be implemented at some point.

 * ✓Verbosity: [Medium]